Port St Mary railway station: Environs

 The village only received a station at all following public outcry when the proposed route was announced, with a request to deviate the line also being submitted, This was not carried out however, resulting in today's station being some distance from the heart of the village it serves.
 Being some distance from the village, the nearest point of interest is the Station Hotel which lies behind the station.
 Also to the rear was the gasworks (closed and demolished in 2012) followed by a walk of some half mile before reaching the outskirts of the village.
-The first building of interest close to the station is the local primary school Schooil Purt Le Moirrey which was only established in the year 2000.
+The first building of interest close to the station is the local primary school Scoill Phurt Le Moirrey which was only established in the year 1994.
 Thereafter lies the village proper with its lines of shop fronts leading down to the harbour.
 A crossroads close to the station directs traffic either to the village, the coast at Gansey Bay or the folk museum at Cregneash and The Sound (latterly styled as Lands End Of Mann.
 In the opposite direction the road leads to a roundabout which serves Port Erin, Gansey and Rushen, the local primary school being located nearby.
 To the northern side of the station is another level crossing at Four Roads, automated in 2001 though the original crossing lodge remains extant.